Finding office space

 Understand the necessary permits and your surroundings

 There are quite a few considerations when you move into a new premises.
 Firstly, any planned construction or reconstruction requires the necessary permits.
 For example, will it comply with environmental regulations?
 Will you be situated in an area of scenic or cultural and historic value?
 Do you need new access roads or sewer and water permits?
-Can you meet government targets for energy-saving measures – today, and in five to ten years?
+Can you meet government targets for energy-saving measures – today, and in 5 to 10 years?
 When moving into an existing property, many of these issues will already have been taken care of.
 Nevertheless, it’s always good to know what permits may be required in the Netherlands.

 What taxes apply to business location?